andredelft/typora-tailwind-theme/demo/tailwind.md

 Let's add a closing paragraph here so things end with a decently sized block of text.
 I can't explain why I want things to end that way but I have to assume it's because I think things will look weird or unbalanced if there is a heading too close to the end of the document.

 What I've written here is probably long enough, but adding this final sentence can't hurt.
-If we want to have another line quickly we can always<br>always force a line break in here.
+If we want to have another line quickly we can always<br>force a line break in here.

 ## Syntax highlighting